deopurkar/deopurkar.github.io/index.md

 I am (co)-organizing:

-* The FIRST talks (Fairly Informal Research Seminar and Tea) at UGA (Mon 2--3).
+1. FIRST (Fairly Informal Research Seminar and Tea) at UGA (Mon 2--3).
-* SWAG (Summer Workshop in Algebraic Geometry) at UGA (Aug 26--29, 2016).
+2. SWAG (Summer Workshop in Algebraic Geometry) at UGA (Aug 26--29, 2016).
-* AIM workshop on [Stability and moduli spaces](http://aimath.org/workshops/upcoming/stabmoduli/) (Jan 9--13, 2016).
+3. AIM workshop on [Stability and moduli spaces](http://aimath.org/workshops/upcoming/stabmoduli/) (Jan 9--13, 2016).

+In Spring 2016, Johan de Jong and I organized the [Columbia Graduate Student Algebraic Geometry Seminar](/seminar16/) on the decomposition of the diagonal.

-In addition, I go to the Algebraic Geometry, Algebra, and Number Theory seminars at UGA.
+I go to the Algebraic Geometry, Algebra, and Number Theory seminars at UGA.

 I recently spoke in the ICERM workshop on [Cycles on moduli spaces, geometric invariant theory, and dynamics](https://icerm.brown.edu/topical_workshops/tw16-4-ms/).
 In the near future, I am speaking in the Algebraic Geometry Seminar at Georgia and at South Carolina.

 ## Teaching